ubuntu-mate/ubuntu-mate.org/_posts/2014-09-25-ubuntu-mate-beta2.md

     button_url = "/utopic/"
 %}

-## Upgrading from Beta1
+## Upgrading from Beta 1

-Some of the meta packages have changed since Beta1.
-If you have Beta1 installed, here is how to upgrade to Beta2.
+Some of the meta packages have changed since Beta 1.
+If you have Beta 1 installed, here is how to upgrade to Beta 2.

 Start a shell and update.

     sudo apt-get update

-If you were tracking development packages between Beta1 and Beta2 you will want to remove `grub-theme-ubuntu-mate` since it has a new name now.
+If you were tracking development packages between Beta 1 and Beta 2 you will want to remove `grub-theme-ubuntu-mate` since it has a new name now.

     sudo apt-get remove grub-theme-ubuntu-mate